Kinto/kinto/docs/contributing.rst

 .. note::

-    No contribution is too small; please submit as many fixes for typos and grammar bloopers as you can!
+    No contribution is too small; we welcome fixes about typos and grammar bloopers.
+Don't hesitate to send us a pull request!

 .. note::

     Open a pull-request even if your contribution is not ready yet!
-It can be discussed and improved collaboratively!
+It can be discussed and improved collaboratively, and avoid having you doing a lot of work without getting feedback.

 Setup your development environment